marianoabdala/marianoabdala.github.io/read.me.md

 If you have one like this or similar please let me know. **I'd love to read it!**

+Lastly, stuff I bring up here has happened to me many, many times.
+I wouldn't bother mentioning otherwise.
+I'm just trying to get us to get on track faster and better. **I'm not writing about you**.

 _This piece has been greatly inspired by this [other one](https://randsinrepose.com/archives/how-to-rands/)._

 # About